roytang/blog/content/post/2008/05/shadowmoor-standard-inaugural.md

 **

 He went first.
-Hellkites, Akromas&#8230;I pretty much knew what to expect after the second turn Merfolk Looter.
+Hellkites, Akromas...
+I pretty much knew what to expect after the second turn Merfolk Looter.
 Hellkite on turn four killed my mana producers and I got stuck on three lands with no O-Rings to save me.

 My boarding plan here was same as the previous round -2 Loxodon Warhammer, -1 Birds of Paradise, -1 Primal Command, -1 Wilt-Leaf Liege, +3 Tormod's Crypt, +2 Stonecloaker.